MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

 # API Gateway
 * Serverless, fully-managed, service for exposing a web API that will call out to other services on the user's behalf
   * It is effectively a managed web controller layer
+  * As it is fully-managed, it scales automatically to keep up with demand
 * In many ways, it is similar to an ALB
   * An ALB will expose services as an endpoint that can be accessed
 * API Gateway has many more features beyond simply routing
   * Built-in caching to prevent burdening the backend service(s) with similar requests
   * Swagger and Open API definition importing
   * Request throttling
   * API key generation
   * Request transformation and validation
 * It is useful in exposing a service that doesn't otherwise have a web API
   * With API gateway, we define an API, and have the gateway call out to the services whenever the API is used
   * A very common use-case it to point it to Lambda.
 Lambdas, being ephemeral, would not be suitable for hosting a web server, so are not easily accessible via HTTP without API Gateway.